-The Netherlands continuously ranks in the top 5 for the best country to have a childhood in.
-If you are living here and are having a child in the Netherlands soon, here are a few things you should know:
+If you’re living here and are having a child in the Netherlands soon, here are a few things you should know.

-If both parents work or one works and one studies, you may be eligible for a subsidy, that means the government will compensate you for a part of the daycare fees (depending on your total income).
-You can have an idea of what the amount subsidized will be with this calculator.
+If both parents work or one works and one studies, you may be eligible for a subsidy, which means the government will compensate you for part of the daycare fees (depending on your total income).
+You can have an idea of what the amount subsidised will be with this calculator.

 - Keeping track of the baby’s growth and general health state and,